Resources for horse owners in Maryland.

 Caring For Your Senior Horse

 Horses often live into their late 20s and early 30s.
-Published by the extension office at the University of Georgia, this document helps owners understand how the horse’s body changes as it ages and how these changes impact the horse’s health requirements.
+Published by TheHorse.com (April 2018), this article helps owners understand how the horse’s body changes as it ages and how these changes impact the horse’s health requirements.

 Owners might be prepared for the passing of a beloved animal, but few may have thought about what happens to their equine partner in the case of their own passing.
-The Unwanted Horse Coalition has published Estate Planning: A Guide for Horse Ownersto help owners ask the right questions and take steps to safeguard their horses in the future.
+This Practical Horseman article (February 2011) goes over the things to consider when estate planning for equines.

 Types of insurance available to horse owners include mortality, major medical, loss of use, and liability.
 There is no requirement for animals to be insured, although the coverage could provide some peace of mind.
 This article from TheHorse.com (August 2017) provides answers to some of the most frequently asked questions about equine insurance.